oracle/learning-library/workshops/cloud-native-devops-workshop/apm/README.md

 On the menu list select **Administration**
 ![](images/02.apm.welcome.png)

-Then **Agents** on tne menu, on the agent page click on "Download" TAB, for the Agent type choose "APM Agent" and click on "Universal Installer".
+Then **Agents** on the menu, on the agent page click on "Download" TAB, for the Agent type choose "APM Agent" and click on "Universal Installer".
 ![](images/02.download.installer.png)

 Save the AgentInstall.zip file.